PadsterH2012/Instructors/project_instructions/CRITICAL_READ_FIRST.md

 **FAILURE TO FOLLOW THESE RULES WILL RESULT IN CONTINUED "TOOL INPUT TOO LARGE" ERRORS**

 This framework update should resolve the persistent size errors and enable successful project instruction system execution.

+## 🔄 SYSTEM UPGRADE DETECTION

+### When to Check for System Upgrades

+If you encounter any of these situations:
+- Agent claims project is "complete" but you expect more capabilities
+- Working on a project created before recent system updates
+- Missing expected modules or features
+- Agent suggests starting implementation without full instruction system completion

+### Upgrade Detection Process

+**IMMEDIATE ACTION**: Read and execute `scripts/detect_system_upgrade.md`

+This script will:
+- ✅ **Detect** missing modules automatically
+- ✅ **Add** new modules to status tracking
+- ✅ **Execute** missing modules in correct sequence
+- ✅ **Preserve** all existing work and progress
+- ✅ **Enhance** project with latest capabilities

+### System Upgrade Benefits

+Recent upgrades include:
+- **Module 7**: Implementation Tracking System with task-level progress
+- **Enhanced Resume System**: Better project continuation capabilities
+- **Archive Management**: Clean file organization with archivebin/
+- **Git Integration**: Automatic .gitignore setup for clean repositories

+**ALWAYS CHECK FOR UPGRADES** when resuming work on existing projects to ensure you have the latest instruction system capabilities.